suhanw/suhanw.github.io/data/posts/designing-white-label-web-app.md

 Efficient deployment is crucial to propagate updates correctly across retailers and to avoid unnecessary deployments.
 The logic is essentially this:

 1. Perform code change analysis between the most recent commit and the last commit that triggered a successful production deployment.
 2. If updates were made only to retailer-specific code, only deploy that particular retailer storefront.
 3. If updates were made to code that’s shared across all or some retailers, only deploy the retailer storefronts with changed dependencies.
 4. Rinse and repeat.

 Thanks for reading.
 I may dive into the code in a future(ish 😅) article.

-***

-📫 _Let’s connect on_ [_LinkedIn_](https://www.linkedin.com/in/suhanwijaya/) _or _[_Twitter_](https://twitter.com/suhanw)_!_